Our next meeting

 The 5.8 GHz link end points are in place at HRB and the Hospital.

 Further alignment is required to improve signal strength and quality.

-The 2m repeater VA6PF has been replaced at this site with FARS equipment running on 443.550 +5mHz T110.9 and is callsign VA6HRH.
+The UHF repeater has been installed at this site and is linked into the FARS network.
+It is on 443.550 +5mHz T110.9, callsign VA6HRH.

 FARS IRLP Node operational